andreaszabari/Join-Meet-Us/doc/quick-install.md

 apt-get -y install jitsi-meet
 ```

-During the installation, you will be asked to enter the hostname of the Jitsi Meet instance.
+During the installation, you will be asked to enter the hostname of the Meet instance.
 If you have a [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) for the instance already set up in DNS, enter it there.
 If you don't have a resolvable hostname, you can enter the IP address of the machine (if it is static or doesn't change).

-This hostname (or IP address) will be used for virtualhost configuration inside the Jitsi Meet and also, you and your correspondents will be using it to access the web conferences.
+This hostname (or IP address) will be used for virtualhost configuration inside the Meet and also, you and your correspondents will be using it to access the web conferences.

 ### Generate a Let's Encrypt certificate (optional, recommended)

 In order to have encrypted communications, you need a [TLS certificate](https://en.wikipedia.org/wiki/Transport_Layer_Security).
 The easiest way is to use [Let's Encrypt](https://letsencrypt.org/).

-_Note_: Jitsi Meet mobile apps *require* a valid certificate signed by a trusted [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) and will not be able to connect to your server if you choose a self-signed certificate.
+_Note_: Meet mobile apps *require* a valid certificate signed by a trusted [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) and will not be able to connect to your server if you choose a self-signed certificate.

 Simply run the following in your shell: